Best Cheap Health Insurance in Delaware (2026)

 Short-term health insurance in Delaware

-You can buy short-term health insurance in Delaware, but plans can only last for three months at a time.
-You can't extend the plans for another month like you can in other states, and you can't buy another policy once the three months are up.
+You can buy short-term health insurance in Delaware, but plans can last for only three months at a time.
+You can't extend the plans for another month as you can in other states, and you can't buy another policy once the three months are up.
 You also can't buy another plan from the same company more than once per year.

 Pros of short-term health insurance plans in Delaware

-• Fills in coverage gaps: Short-term plans can help you fill gaps where you don't have health insurance, like if you're between jobs.
+• Fills in coverage gaps: Short-term plans can help you fill gaps where you don't have health insurance, such as if you're between jobs.

 Cons of short-term health insurance plans in Delaware